Abdagon/health-ssi-2/README.md

 # Health SSI Generation 2

-Welcome to the Health SSI repository!
+Welcome to our Health SSI repository!

+# Motivation

 We are aiming to showcase healthcare use cases based on Self Sovereign Identity (SSI) principles.

 This repository builds on the original idea of [Health SSI](https://github.com/janesp/health-ssi) and the subsequent award-winning [challenge](https://hack.opendata.ch/project/1103) at the [GovTech Hackathon 2024](https://www.bk.admin.ch/bk/en/home/digitale-transformation-ikt-lenkung/bundesarchitektur/api-architektur-bund/govtech-hackathon24.html).
 Check out the short «making of» [video](https://youtu.be/uNrMFE2wOyQ) with the live demonstration at the final pitch.

 A health app proof of concept was built in 2022 with a FHIR server backend ([short video](https://youtu.be/T5bYmy_oXMo)).
 The Health SSI showcase app shall be implemented with a wallet as data store.

+It is our intention to implement a health app with health data verifiable credentials based on the Swiss federal govermnent [public beta](https://www.eid.admin.ch/en/public-beta-e) trust infrastructure.

 # Use Cases